joel-saucedo/fbs-model-prototype/README.md

    -I$(python -c "import numpy; print(numpy.get_include())")
    ```

-### Refrences

-- This prototype is based on fractional Black-Scholes literature (see docs/ for more information).
-- Key concepts include Caputo fractional derivatives and finite difference methods for solving time-fractional PDEs.

 ### License

 - This project is licensed under the MIT License.
 See the LICENSE file for details.